The War on Women

 At this point you must be asking, what does child protection have to do with "The War on Women"?
 For the longest time, I thought the war on biological dads was behind the lack of child protection.
 As new information came in, I had to unbiasedly reevaluate my theory based on facts, only to find out, I had it all wrong.
 There was a war on women-more specifically, single parent moms.

 I knew this policy was unconstitutional and littered with civil rights and civil liberty violations.
-The appearance of in-concert case manipulation across Wisconsin counties was now very real.
+The appearance of in-concert family law case fixing across Wisconsin counties was now very real.
 In that moment I said to myself, Did I just uncover a Wisconsin District Chief Justice, by all appearance, involvement in a deprivation of rights and a Federal funding scheme?

-When I would explain to unimpeachable non-custodial parents (moms or dads)- with an endangered child-what I was researching, they would get frustrated because they thought I was not advocating for them or that I did not understand the immediacy of their child's plight, but I did.
+When I would explain to unimpeachable non-custodial parents (moms and dads) with an endangered child what I was researching, they would get frustrated because they thought I was not advocating for them or that I did not understand the immediacy of their child's plight, but I did.
 I knew personally how hard it is to protect children from non-biological significant other abuse.
 Many loving parents had no idea the internal dynamics behind Social Security Act Title IV_D and B, child support incentives (Wisconsin Chapter DCF153) and the Standard Policy on Periods of Physical Placement being used to block child protection.

 I later confronted Mr. Walker at another Lincoln Day Dinner at an Eau Claire golf club.
 I asked the same question again, but this time I revealed how Title IV_D and B and DWD Chapter 44 fraud in Wisconsin was forcing children to remain in home environments where there is a high probability of child abuse, assaults, neglect and fatalities by non-biological significate others.
 With a nod of his head his security detail told me to walk away, so I never did get an answer from him, but I already knew that answer.